Tyler-Irving/head-first-java-cliffsnotes-example/chapter-3-Know-Your-Variables/README.md

 ```

 ## What is a primitive variable?
 A primitive variable is just like a cup.
 A container.
-It holds stuff, and in this case its a value.
+It holds stuff, & in this case its a value.
 2 Characteristics: Size & Type

 |Type|Bit Depth|Value Range|